bradrn/Conkey/README.md

 # Conkey

-Conkey is a Windows keyboard layout aimed at conlangers.
+Conkey is a keyboard layout aimed at conlangers.
 As such, it focuses extensively on unusual diacritics and letters, aiming to cover more of these than any other keyboard.
 Conkey also contains a large amount of typographical symbols.